Building Hope Campaign

 • Addition of 2 satellite offices to allow CAC to reach more residents in need of assistance.

-• Expansion of Adult Education to enhance life and job skills and promote self-sufficiency.
+• Expansion of Adult Education program to enhance life and job skills and promote self-sufficiency.

-• Creation of a new Job Center to promote self-sufficiency through greater financial stability.
+• Creation of a new Career Center to promote self-sufficiency through greater financial stability.

 Building Hope Campaign Gets Strong Community Support